-5This penalty must by referred to the Academic Freedom Committee for hearing in accordance with the procedures for dismissal of a tenured Faculty member or a Faculty member before the end of his or her appointment (Faculty Manual Appendix B.9).
+&lt;sup>5This penalty must by referred to the Academic Freedom Committee for hearing in accordance with the procedures for dismissal of a tenured Faculty member or a Faculty member before the end of the Faculty member's appointment (Faculty Manual Appendix B.9).
 This penalty can be imposed only by the Board of Trustees on the recommendation of the AFC.
 The AFC does not redetermine the findings of the case, but it does determine whether the suggested penalty should be recommended to the Board.

-6This penalty must by referred to the Academic Freedom Committee for hearing in accordance with the procedures for dismissal of a tenured Faculty member or a Faculty member before the end of his or her appointment (Faculty Manual Appendix B.9).
+&lt;sup>6This penalty must by referred to the Academic Freedom Committee for hearing in accordance with the procedures for dismissal of a tenured Faculty member or a Faculty member before the end of the Faculty member's appointment (Faculty Manual Appendix B.9).
 This penalty can be imposed only by the Board of Trustees on the recommendation of the AFC.
 The AFC does not redetermine the findings of the case, but it does determine whether the suggested penalty should be recommended to the Board.